Autoenhance-ai/adobe-dng-sdk/XMP_ReadMe.txt

 http://www.adobe.com/devnet/xmp/

-The XMP-SDK folder should be placed next to the dng_sdk folder (i.e. as a sibling of this read-me file).
+Rename the "XMP-Toolkit-SDK-<version>" folder to "XMP-SDK", and place it next to the dng_sdk folder (i.e. as a sibling of this read-me file).

 Note that the current XMP SDK also requires you to download in install expat.
 It is available from: